 Q: Can students in all majors complete the University Honors Program?

 A: The program is open to incoming students who meet the eligibility requirements and are accepted into St. John’s College of Liberal Arts and Sciences, the Collins College of Professional Studies, the School of Education and Human Services, and The College of Pharmacy and Health Sciences.

 Q: What are the benefits of being in the University Honors Program?

 A: The program offers a number of academic and social benefits.
 Among them is the opportunity to be in small courses with students who share your academic profile.
 The program also offers a variety of events and activities and access to the Honors Commons, a lounge reserved for University Honors Program students.
 Students who complete 30 credits in honors courses will receive an honors certificate as well as special honors designation on their final transcript and diploma and recognition in the Commencement Booklet.

 Q: Is there honors housing?

-A: Yes.
-Students in the Honors Program have the option to reside in an honors-designated section of Donovan Hall, the primary Freshman Residence Hall.
+Yes.
+Students in the University Honors Program who choose to live on campus have an option to reside in an honors-designated section of Donovan Hall, the primary freshman residence hall.

 To complete the University Honors Program, students take a minimum of 30 credit hours in honors courses (designated HON) or their equivalent.
 Students are expected to maintain an overall index of at least 3.3.
-Undergraduates may complete the program's requirements in any of the University's schools and colleges and in any major since honors courses are located primarily in the core curriculum of the University, the course all students at St. John's take.
+University Honors Program courses are located primarily in the core curriculum, the courses all students at St. John's take.

 Honors credit may be obtained in the following ways:

-*These options are limited and require prior approval by the Honors Program administrators and are limited in number as applicable to the Honors Certificate.
+*These options are limited and require prior approval by the University Honors Program administrators and are limited in number as applicable to the Honors Certificate.

 For more information about the University Honors Program, please contact the director at the appropriate campus.